-MozCast is kind of interesting, as it shows a spike in volatility around March 1, which was also picked up by Sensor (see below).
-The data for MozCast, also only goes up to the 8 March, but it does show a clear spike on that day.
+MozCast is interesting, as it shows a spike in volatility around March 1st, which was also picked up by Sensor (see below).
+The data for MozCast, also only goes up to the March 8th, but it does show a clear spike on that day.

-Google Grump shows a sharp spike on the 9 March, as well as a smaller spike around the 3 March.
+Google Grump shows a sharp spike on March 9th, as well as a smaller peak around March 3rd.
 The great thing about Google Grump is that you can filter by location.
 The chart below shows the data for Mobile and Desktop, Globally.

 However, what we found was significantly more volatility (relatively speaking) in EU countries, with the US showing a smaller rise.
 Take a look:

 We are not sure what to make of it, but it may suggest a phased, or ever so slightly delayed rollout.